Arabia Steamboat Museum: Museum history

 The Arabia Steamboat Museum opened on November 13, 1991.
 Various elements of the museum operated under different corporations: Arabia Instructional Museum Society (1995-2004), Arabia Museum Foundation (founded 1990) and Arabia Salvage Ltd.(founded 1988).

 The museum and its operations were led by the two brothers who found and excavated the Arabia, Greg and David Hawley, and their parents, Bob and Florence Hawley.
-Greg was killed by a racing driver in 2009.
+Greg was killed by a street racing driver in 2009.
 Bob died in 2019 and Florence died in 2021.
 David has continued the operation.

-The lease in Kansas City, MO (7 miles from the Arabia wreck site) expires in 2026.
+The lease in Kansas City (7 miles from the Arabia wreck site) expires in 2026.

 Plans have been developed to move and expand the Arabia Steamboat Museum.
-In 2019, it was proposed to build the larger museum and move to Jefferson City, MO, about 140 miles from the site of the Arabia wreck.
+In 2019, it was proposed to build the larger museum and move to Jefferson City, about 140 miles from the site of the Arabia wreck.

-In 2021, plans were made to create the National Steamboat Museum at Marshall Junction, MO, about 77 miles from the site of the Arabia wreck.
+In 2021, plans were made to create the National Steamboat Museum at Marshall Junction, Missouri, about 77 miles from the site of the wreck.
 The plans include excavating five additional steamboats so that six are interpreted and displayed at the museum.
 The Marshall-Saline Development Corporation advance funded a $150,000 feasibility study for the new museum, but is not raising or collecting funds for the museum.

+On November 13, 2025, the museum announced on their website that they would be closing permanently in November 2026.